-In the last substantive part of your paper, you must evaluate the extracted argument.
+In the second draft of your paper, you must-in addition to improving your extraction and justification, in light of my comments-evaluate the extracted argument.
 In particular, you must determine whether or not you think that the premises are true.
 And depending on what you say about the premises, you should do a few other things as well.

 Here is one way that your evaluation section could go.
 Suppose you think that the argument's conclusion is false.
 Then you must say which premises are false: for since the argument is valid, if the conclusion is false then at least one of the premises must be false as well.
 In addition, you should explain why those premises are false: give your reasons, that is, for rejecting those premises.
-Finally, you should respond to the author's justification for the premises which you reject: that is, explain why the author's justifications of those premises-as presented in your section on justification-do not succeed.
+Finally, you should respond to the author's justification for the premises which you reject:

+that is, explain why the author's justifications of those premises-as presented in your section on justification-do not succeed.